nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 </div>
 ```

 Few things to note.
 I've added a `.spacer` element at the front that will work as the spacer in the upper left hand corner.
 I've added some classes to each of the elements so we can easily identify them.
-The `.five-weeks` is so we can easily identify the months that have 5 weeks instead of 4 so we can have them span 5 columns instead of just 4.
-And lastly, I've omitted the vast majority of the `.block` elements for brevity sake.
-To fill in the rest of them, if you're using [Emmet](https://emmet.io/) (which you should be!), you can just type `.block*365` and hit `TAB` to have it populate 364 `div` elements for you!
+The `.five-weeks` is useful to identify the months that have 5 weeks instead of 4 so we can have them span 5 columns instead of just 4.
+And lastly, the `.block` elements.
+I've omitted the vast majority of the `.block` elements for brevity sake.
+To fill in the rest of them, if you're using [Emmet](https://emmet.io/) (which you should be!), you can just type `.block*364` and hit `TAB` to have it populate 364 `div` elements for you!
 Nifty.

 While it doesn't look like much, this is all the content we're going to need to create our beautiful layout!
 Next, the fun stuff.